Is Horseback Riding Summer Camp Safe for Beginners?

 Before getting in the saddle, children learn how to:

-Approach a horse
+approach a horse safely

-Groom and care for them
+groom and care for them

-Read basic behavior cues
+recognize basic behavior cues

-Move calmly and confidently
+move calmly and confidently

-Feeling safe isn’t just physical — it’s emotional.
+Feeling safe isn’t just physical—it’s emotional.

 The best beginner camps: